Academic Information

 Transcript Requests

 Transcript requests may be made using the Parchment online ordering system.
 Please visit www.whitworth.edu/transcript for more information about how to request a transcript.
-Transcript requests cannot be handled by phone.

 Online Transcript Request